 How to Choose Between Multiple Offers on Your Home

 You've received more than one offer on your home.
 It feels like the best possible position to be in, and in many ways it is.
-But sellers who choose the wrong offer from a multiple-offer situation sometimes end up worse off than if they'd received only one.
-The highest number on the page isn't always the strongest offer, and knowing how to evaluate what you're actually being given is what determines how well the sale ends for you.
+But sellers who pick the wrong one sometimes end up worse off than if a single buyer had come along.
+The highest number on the page isn't always the strongest, and the wrong call can cost you more than having no choice at all.

-A multiple offer situation occurs when two or more buyers submit written offers on the same property within a short period.
-It's a favourable but complex position for a seller, more options create more room for negotiation, but also more decisions to navigate correctly.
-Understanding how to evaluate competing offers is an important skill in selling your home, and one that your agent should be guiding you through with discipline and clarity.
+Multiple offers arrive when two or more buyers put written offers on the same property within a short time of each other.
+It's a strong but tricky position: more options give you more room to negotiate, and also more decisions to get right.
+Knowing how to judge competing offers is an important part of selling your home, and one your agent should guide you through with discipline and a clear head.

 Key takeaways

-A multiple offer situation is evidence that your property is correctly priced and attracting genuine competition.
-It gives you negotiating leverage you wouldn't have with a single offer, the ability to invite buyers to improve their terms, to compare conditions side by side, and to choose based on what suits you rather than what you're given.
+More than one offer is a sign that your property is priced correctly and drawing real competition.
+It gives you an edge you wouldn't have with a single offer: room to invite buyers to improve their terms, to compare conditions side by side, and to choose on what suits you rather than what you're handed.

-It also introduces risk.
-A seller who accepts the highest offer without reviewing the conditions carefully may find themselves back at square one when a bond is declined or a suspensive condition expires unmet.
-Managing multiple offers well means applying the same analytical discipline to each one before making a decision.
+It also brings risk.
+A seller who grabs the highest offer without reading the conditions can land back at square one when a bond is declined or a suspensive condition lapses.
+Handling multiple offers well, like the rest of selling your home, means giving each one the same careful check before you decide.

 Every offer has a surface number and an underlying strength.
-A R1.6m offer with a bond condition, no deposit, and a 30-day approval period is structurally weaker than a R1.55m offer from a pre-approved buyer with a 15% deposit and no other suspensive conditions.
-The R50,000 difference looks meaningful on the page; the risk difference is more meaningful in practice.
+A R1.6m offer with a bond condition, no deposit, and a 30-day approval period is weaker than a R1.55m offer from a pre-approved buyer with a 15% deposit and no other conditions.
+The R50,000 gap looks large on the page, but the difference between a cash buyer and a bond buyer counts for more in practice.

 Compare offers across four dimensions: price, certainty, timeline, and conditions.
 Your agent should prepare a side-by-side comparison before you decide.
 If they haven't, ask for one.